chiaragerosa/chiaragerosa.github.io/_pages/about.md

 Aside from policy, I'm interested in evolutionary psychology and like to think about and discuss social dynamics and human relationships.

-I also enjoy cooking, swimming, boxing, writing, dancing and exploring with my friends.
+I also enjoy cooking, swimming, muay thai, writing, dancing and exploring with my friends.
 I've recently also picked up pole dancing and mixing music.

 I grew up in Dubai, Bali and Hong Kong before doing a BSc in Political Science and International Relations at Università Cattolica in Milan and an MSc in Security Studies at University College London.